AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 - | :----:
-**Act VI: Spider Web**: Using a weapon active boosts Valkyrie ranged Total DMG by 40% for 4.5s.
+**Act V: Spider Web**: Using a weapon active boosts Valkyrie ranged Total DMG by 40% for 4.5s.
 Triggering it again resets the duration. | 1st
 **Act II: Pendulum**: Using a weapon active makes enemies take 20% bonus Total DMG for 4.5s.
 Triggering it again resets the duration. | 2nd
 **Act III: Conflict**: Using a weapon active boosts Valkyrie Total DMG by 20% for 4.5s Triggering it again resets the duration. | 3rd
 **Act IV: Spoon**: Using a weapon active boosts Physical DMG and Elemental DMG from Charge ATK and Combo ATK by 25% for 4.5s Triggering it again resets the duration. | Optional 4th